veegishx/Alexi5/readme.md

 ### Installation
 * Clone this repo
-* rename config-example.json to config.json
+* Rename config-example.json to config.json
 * Create a new app here: https://discordapp.com/developers/applications/me
 * Paste the bot token in your config.json
 * Get a YouTube Api key from [here](https://console.developers.google.com/apis/credentials?project=_) and paste it in your config.json